 Graduates of the CAS Transition program who have successfully completed the appropriate courses may qualify for admission to other college programs or other post-secondary programs or they may elect to enter the workforce directly.
 Students are advised to speak to an academic advisor regarding course selection.
 Students who complete the full certificate program may seek to meet admission criteria of Memorial University.

 REQUIREMENTS FOR COMPLETION

 In order to complete the requirements of the Comprehensive Arts and Science Transition Certificate program, students must attain 40 credits with a minimum Grade Point Average of 2.00.
 Credits must include completion of Essential English I and II, a minimum of 20 credits from Core Program courses, and a minimum of 6 credits from Electives.
 Students must also meet all qualification requirements for the awarding of a Certificate from the college.
 (Note: Students may qualify for exemption and attain credit for graduation for Essential English I or II and/or Math Fundamentals I or II provided the necessary requirements are met.
-Only Essential English and Math Fundamentals can be considered for exemption within the CAS Transition program using the program specific exemption form.
-Factors affecting the decision for Exemption include: previous high school course(s) completed and grade attained, assessment scores, subsequent program choice and advisor recommendation.)
+Only Essential English I and Math Fundamentals I can be considered for exemption within the CAS Transition program using the program specific exemption form.
+Factors affecting the decision for Exemption include: previous high school course(s) completed and grade attained, subsequent program choice and advisor/instructor recommendation.)